Soul And / Or Related Artists

 Many of the civil rights activists she became friends with included the Black Muslim leader, Louis Farrakhan, the singer, Miriam Makeba, the Black Panther activist, Stokely Carmichael, and the writer, James Baldwin.

-Nina's appearances were increasingly focused on benefits and rallies.
+Nina's appearances became increasingly focused on benefits and rallies.

 A surprise hit, 'My Baby Just Cares For Me', moved her back into the commercial spotlight when it reached number 5 in 1987after it was utilised in a television advertisement for Chanel No 5 perfume.

-Tired of an America, which she saw as becoming an uncaring environment, she relocated to France.
+Disillusioned with America, which Nina perceived as becoming an uncaring environment, she relocated to France.

 Nina Simone died on the 21st of April 2003, after a long illness at her home in Southern France.
 She was 70.